-The Medicare program pays certain hospitals a predetermined, standardized amount per discharge under the Inpatient Prospective Payment System ("IPPS") based on the diagnosis-related group ("DRG") assigned to the patient.
+The Medicare program pays certain hospitals a predetermined, standardized amount per discharge under the inpatient prospective payment system ("IPPS") based on the diagnosis-related group ("DRG") assigned to the patient.
 These DRG payments are also subject to certain payment adjustments.
-One of these payment adjustments is referred to as a VDA payment, and it is available to SCHs if, due to circumstances beyond their control, they incur a decrease in total inpatient discharges of more than 5 percent from one cost reporting year to the next.
-VDA
+One of these payment adjustments is referred to as a VDA payment, and it is available to SCHs if, in a cost reporting period compared to the previous cost reporting period, a decrease of more than 5 percent in its total number of inpatient cases due to circumstances

-&lt;sup>1 Medicare Contractor's Final Position Paper (hereinafter "Medicare Contractor's FPP") at 3.
+&lt;sup>1 See Provider's Final Position Paper (hereinafter "Provider's FPP") at 2.

-&lt;sup>2 Stipulations of the Parties (hereinafter "Stipulations") at ¶ 1(March 7, 2022).
+&lt;sup>2 Stipulations (hereinafter "Stip.") at ¶ 1.

-&lt;sup>3 CMS's payment and audit functions under the Medicare program were historically contracted to organizations known as fiscal intermediaries ("FIs"), but these functions are now contracted with organizations known as Medicare administrative Contractors ("MACs").
+&lt;sup>3 CMS's payment and audit functions under the Medicare program were historically contracted to organizations known as fiscal intermediaries ("FIS"), but these functions are now contracted with organizations known as Medicare administrative contractors ("MACs").
 The term "Medicare contractor" refers to both FIs and MACs as appropriate and relevant.

-&lt;sup>4 Medicare Contractor's FPP at 9; Stipulations at ¶ 7.
+&lt;sup>4 Provider's FPP at 3; Stip. at ¶ 7.